sshyran/object-fit-images/README.md

 ## Usage

-Because it's nearly impossible to read unsupported property, `object-fit-images` reads the value of `object-fit` and `object-position` from the `font-family` property on `img`.
+Because it's nearly impossible to read unsupported properties, `object-fit-images` reads the value of `object-fit` and `object-position` from the `font-family` property on `img`.

 ```css
 .your-favorite-image {